My Uzbekistan travel summary:

 The most spectacular features of Ichan Kala are its crenellated brick walls and four gates, one at each side of the rectangular fortress.
 I can’t explain my feeling walking around in the early morning, when the city was waking up, and observing sunbeams falling on ancient buildings.

 The sunset was not less impressive either.
 I met only four foreigners in two days, while exploring Khiva.
-A result of Covid-19 restrictions that temporally scared foreigners to visit Uzbekistan.
+This was a result of Covid-19 restrictions, which temporarily kept foreigners from visiting Uzbekistan.

 The distance between Khiva and Tashkent is almost 1,000 kilometers, but, thanks to a night train, it turned out to be a memorable experience.
 I got the last ticket in second class cabin with 4 berths.